Common Terms in Warehousing

 GRNs should capture dates, locations, persons involved in the transaction and the contents of the cargo entering the warehouse.
 The exact structure, contents and sequence of a GRN vary depending on needs – as an example, an organization focused on medical interventions may need to track batch and lot numbers, while an organization focused on food may choose to track items by the kilogram.
 Organizations should consider their own internal requirements when drafting a GRN.

 Stock / Stack / Bin Card – A stock card is a physical, hand written record that stays alongside the corresponding physical cargo inside a warehouse or storage facility.
-Stock cards are sometimes referred to as “stack cards” or “bin cards,” both of which refer to other formats in which the cargo is stored.
+Stock cards are sometimes referred to as “stack cards".
 The nature of the tracking stock card does not change, however – its purpose is to trace the history of the physical consignment in a quick and easy to reference manner.